Resource account disclosure 2017-18

 You should include a description of the compensation payment and details of the total amounts paid (the cost to be used must include any top-up to compensation provided by the employer to buy out the actuarial reduction on an individual’s pension).

 Where you have a compromise agreement with an individual, which contains a confidentiality clause, disclosure may still be required.
 You should always seek your own legal advice wherever a confidentiality clause in a compromise agreement exists or is under consideration.

-You should also disclose severance payments paid to Ministers (Note: this is a change to previous years).
+You should also disclose severance payments paid to Ministers.

 - Ex-gratia payment